 - Can assist in treating serious skin ailments

-We love salt so much that we make two Sea Salt based scrubs.
+We love salt so much that we made our own sea salt scrub:

 A gentle herbal scrub which combines turmeric, mustard seed, jojoba, and grapefruit seed.
 Wonderful for body blemishes, dry skin and rough spots, and ingrown hairs.
 We love it for daily use, and especially as part of a pre-and post-wax treatment.
 We add a few lovely secret ingredients: